-Virtual Brokers is one of a few self-directed trading platforms in Canada that offers free ETF purchases.
+Virtual Brokers (now rebranded as CI Direct Trading) is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 What this means is that you can buy unlimited amounts of ETFs and pay $0 in trading commissions.
 While fees apply when you sell ETFs, or trade stocks (both buy and sell trades), the fee savings for ETF investors can be significant.

-Like Virtual Brokers, Questrade, another independent brokerage platform, also offers free ETF purchases.
+Like CI Direct Trading, Questrade, another independent brokerage platform, also offers free ETF purchases.

 DIY investing has its pros and cons.
 On one hand, you oversee your portfolio and can save on the management fees you would otherwise pay to a fund manager.